haddocking/haddocking.github.io/education/powerfit/index.md

   cat ribosome.pdb run-KsgA/fit_?.pdb > ribosome-KsgA.pdb
 </a>

-To calculate all the contacts distances, we make use of a standard tool that is shipped with HADDOCK.
+To calculate all the contacts within a 5.0Å cutoff distances, we make use of a standard tool that is shipped with HADDOCK.

 <a class="prompt prompt-cmd">
-  contact-chainID ribosome-KsgA.pdb > ribosome-KsgA.contacts
+  contact-chainID ribosome-KsgA.pdb 5.0 > ribosome-KsgA.contacts
 </a>

 Now we can generate the histogram, and visualize it with xmgrace